PrecisionRender/Blockaid/README.md

 ---

-Unfortunateyl, this project depends on [a bugfix](https://github.com/godotengine/godot/issues/81781) not yet merged in Godot.
+Unfortunately, this project depends on [a bugfix](https://github.com/godotengine/godot/issues/81781) not yet merged in Godot.
 If you want to contribute to this project, you'll have to build [this custom fork of Godot](https://github.com/PrecisionRender/godot/tree/fix-windows-file-dialogue-file-seperators) from source.

 ---